With roots in Buenos Aires and a home base in Brooklyn, Juana Luna is a cantora, composer and community artist.

 Her vast experience singing and composing music for the young ones has brought her to be part of the team of “Big Note Little Note” at Carnegie Hall.
-She is also part of “The Lullaby Project”, from the same institution, where she explores the power of this ancient type of song, together with other artists and mothers around the world.
+She is also part of “The Lullaby Project”, from the same institution, where she explores the power of this ancient type of song, together with other artists and families around the world.

 Press Quotes